Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Assessment in terms of acoustic indices

 \subsection{Computation of indices}

 The acoustic indices analyzed include the snapping shrimp snap rate, SPL (computed separately in the low-frequency and high-frequency bands) and Acoustic Complexity Index (ACI), of which the latter two have been defined and established in the bioacoustics literature.
 The snap rate quantifies the shrimp activity and is a particularly useful metric for the snapping shrimp-dense waters of Singapore.
-It is estimated by first detecting snaps - this involves computing the envelope of the acoustic pressure signal via a Hilbert transform, and then thresholding it to retain values only within the top 0.1$^\text{th}$ percentile, based on \cite{Chitre2012}.
+A similar index has been explored in \cite{nedelec2015soundscapes}.
+This index is estimated by first detecting snaps - this involves computing the envelope of the acoustic pressure signal via a Hilbert transform, and then thresholding it to retain values only within the top 0.1$^\text{th}$ percentile, based on \cite{Chitre2012}.
 The intuition is that these samples are expected to correspond to strong snaps.
-All peaks exceeding this threshold are identified as strong snaps, and the number of snaps are divided by the time duration of the clip to obtain the snap rate.
+All peaks exceeding this threshold are identified as strong snaps, and the number of snaps are divided by the time duration of the clip (in minutes) to obtain the snap rate in snaps per minute.

-SPL reflects the overall intensity of sound, and the ACI gauges the richness and variety of sounds within the soundscapes~\cite{pieretti2011new}.
+SPL (computed in dB rms re 1$\mu$Pa) reflects the overall intensity of sound, and the ACI gauges the richness and variety of sounds within the soundscapes~\cite{pieretti2011new}.
 Previous studies have demonstrated positive correlations between SPL and live coral cover~\cite{bertucci2016acoustic}, and between ACI and fish diversity~\cite{harris2016ecoacoustic,bertucci2016acoustic}, underscoring their utility in capturing the intricacies of reef ecosystems~\cite{harris2016ecoacoustic,bertucci2016acoustic}.
+The SPL is defined (in dB re 1$\mu$Pa) as